 Many members engage in SAE enterprises or activities of multiple types, which may qualify in different proficiency award areas.
 When a member's SAE qualifies in multiple proficiency areas only the activities, goals, descriptions, earnings/hours, duties and accomplishments that qualify in the proficiency area in which they are applying can be included in the application.
-For example: A member with an SAE which includes raising fish to sell to pet stores and employment by a landscape installation company has one enterprise that will qualify in the Specialty Animal Production award area and one that qualifies in the Landscape Management award area.
-When applying for an agricultural proficiency award in the Landscape Management area nothing about the fish raising enterprise should be included in the application.
-Do not discuss the fish raising enterprise in answers to questions, do not include inventory, earnings, skills, etc., from the fish enterprise in the landscape management application.
+For example: A member with an SAE which includes raising fish to sell to pet stores and employment by a landscape installation company has one enterprise that will qualify in the Specialty Animal Production award area and one that qualifies in the Landscape Installation award area.
+When applying for an agricultural proficiency award in the application.
+Do not discuss the fish raising enterprise in answers to questions, do not include inventory, earnings, skills, etc., from the fish enterprise in the landscape installation application.